wombleton/gitlaw-nz/acts/T/Trade Unions Act 1908.md

     Section 6: replaced, on 13 December 1979, by section 2(1) of the Trade Unions Amendment Act 1979 (1979 No 113).

+    Section 6(1)(a): repealed, on 5 December 2013, by [section 14][46] of the Companies Amendment Act 2013 (2013 No 111).

-    Section 6(1)(ab): inserted, on 1 July 1994, by [section 2][46] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).
+    Section 6(1)(ab): inserted, on 1 July 1994, by [section 2][47] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).

-    Section 6(1)(c): replaced, on 1 April 1983, by [section 161(1)][47] of the Friendly Societies and Credit Unions Act 1982 (1982 No 118).
+    Section 6(1)(c): replaced, on 1 April 1983, by [section 161(1)][48] of the Friendly Societies and Credit Unions Act 1982 (1982 No 118).

 ##### 7 Application of certain provisions of Friendly Societies Act

-*   Notwithstanding anything in the last preceding section a trade union, whether registered or unregistered, which insures or pays money on the death of a child under 10 years of age shall be deemed to be within the provisions of [section 46][48] of the Friendly Societies and Credit Unions Act 1982\.
+*   Notwithstanding anything in the last preceding section a trade union, whether registered or unregistered, which insures or pays money on the death of a child under 10 years of age shall be deemed to be within the provisions of [section 46][49] of the Friendly Societies and Credit Unions Act 1982\.

     Compare: 1878 No 8 s 7; Trade Union Act Amendment Act 1876 s 2 (UK)

-    Section 7: amended, on 1 April 1983, by [section 161(1)][47] of the Friendly Societies and Credit Unions Act 1982 (1982 No 118).
+    Section 7: amended, on 1 April 1983, by [section 161(1)][48] of the Friendly Societies and Credit Unions Act 1982 (1982 No 118).

 #### Registered trade unions